 And in that moment I realized that I wanted to be that mother.
 I wanted my kids’ internal voices to be that self-loving because their parent’s voice was that loving.

 Parents verbally direct and nag children so that they finally internalize brushing their teeth and putting on their shoes from that internal tape loop.
 If the voices we use are kind, then their internal voice will likely be kind too.
 I fail every day by being my human and faulty self.
-Apparently I’ve transferred my habit of cussing into their internal voices as well.
+Apparently best place to order tramadol online I’ve transferred my habit of cussing into their internal voices as well.
 It is not always easy to speak with a soft voice when kids are being kids.
 Often the boys ignore me until I lose my patience, and then they look at me with shocked surprise when I yell the thing I’ve just asked them 10 times nicely to do.

 But a really great thing happened last week, and when I hear myself telling different friends on different occasions the same story, I try to write it down.